— The January to March 2025 Newsletter is now available online —

 in the Apple App Store.

-The Sequoia Audubon Society is committed to equal opportunity and abides by all relevant laws and regulations.
-All Sequoia Audubon programs and volunteer opportunities are administered without regard to race, gender, creed, national origin, age, political affiliation, marital status, sexual orientation, physical, mental or sensory handicap, or any other basis prohibited by law.
-However, Sequoia Audubon reserves the right to exclude volunteers who do not support its goals.
+The San Mateo County Bird Alliance is committed to equal opportunity and abides by all relevant laws and regulations.
+All San Mateo County Bird Alliance programs and volunteer opportunities are administered without regard to race, gender, creed, national origin, age, political affiliation, marital status, sexual orientation, physical, mental or sensory handicap, or any other basis prohibited by law.
+However, San Mateo County Bird Alliance reserves the right to exclude volunteers who do not support its goals.